Veronica peduncularis 'Waterperry Blue'

 More DetailsShowy coral-pink flowers with large orange-brown seedheads bloom late spring through summer.
 Compact, well-branched plants.
 Prefer full sun to light shade and moist, well-drained soil.
 Drought tolerant once established.
 Plant patented.

 More DetailsLarge raspberry colored flowers with golden-brown cones bloom from early summer until frost.
 The dwarf coneflower is excellent in small gardens or containers.
 Attractive to pollinators.
+Plant Patented.

 More DetailsSturdy, compact, well-branched plants produced bright lemon yellow flowers with orange centers and overlapping petals.
 Long blooming, starting in early summer.